pycckuu/non-api-twitter-parser/README.md

 Also, script will return all parsed tweets into the variable _prsd\_tweets_ which is list of python dictionaries.
 The keys are
 - 'id' = ID of the tweet;
-- 'date' = datetime object;
+- 'date' = date of the tweet as a datetime object;
-- 'text' = string of the text of tweet;
+- 'text' = message of the particular tweet as a string;
 - 'emo' = sentiment: if '-1' - undefined.
 The field saved for Deep Learning (soon).

 #### Features